 Students must submit course equivalency approvals for an alternate school if it is listed on their application.

 Academic references must be from HPU professors who have taught you in class.
 They will not be required to write a personal letter, although they may choose to do so.
 Instead, there will be an electronic request form into which they will compose their comments and submit online.
 We recommend that you provide at least two weeks for references to be completed and submitted prior to the application deadline.

 HPU semester applications require two academic references.

 Global Experience program applications require one academic reference, written by someone other than the course’s professor.

 Students must be in good judicial standing in order to study abroad.
 As such, all applications for study abroad require a judicial background check.
-This will not be a phycial form, instead there will be an electronic request form which will be submitted to the Director of Global Education.
-Specific instructions and details are included on the application.
+This will not be a physical form, instead, there will be an electronic request form that will be submitted to the Director of Global Education.
+Specific instructions and details are included in the application.

 Financial Aid Clearance Form